-- Under contract following quotation or select tender process; - Under contract following a public tender process; or - Using collaborative purchasing arrangements with other Councils, MAV Procurement, Victorian Government, Procurement Australia or other bodies where procurement processes meet the requirements of the Act and this policy. - Other arrangements authorised by the Council or the CEO on a needs basis as required by abnormal circumstances such as emergencies.
+- Using collaborative purchasing arrangements with other Councils, MAV Procurement, Victorian Government, Procurement Australia or other bodies where procurement processes meet the requirements of the Act and this policy. - Purchase card (i.e. fuel card); - Credit card: - Other arrangements authorised by the Council or the CEO on a needs basis as required by abnormal circumstances such as emergencies.